 This new Trilogy has a proper staircase which is a dream come true for me because I have only seen the Beauty and the Beast animated film with the floor to ceiling bookshelves about a million times, and I wanted a ladder, but settled for a two-level book heaven instead.
 So we expanded the shop, and now the library is quieter, cosier, and filled with books.
 Meethil is a Bandra boy and it wasn’t very hard for me to slip right into the Bandra rhythm, we even started eating out!

 And then the pandemic began.

-March 15, 2020, is when we closed indefinitely, not knowing that it would take months till we could come back.
-Months!
+March 15, 2020, is when we closed indefinitely, not knowing that it would take TWO YEARS till we could come back.
+YEARS!
 This from working 7 days a week.
-Trilogy is not open for browsing for a while longer, hopefully the *^&*$ virus will leave us alone soon, but until then we will be delivering books to you and we hope to resume our hour-long chats in person soon.
-We really miss those conversations, honestly it’s what helped us curate our books.
+Trilogy is now open for browsing, by appointment, and hopefully the *^&*$ virus will leave us alone soon.
+We are grateful for being able to resume meeting you again and our conversations!
+Honestly, it’s what helped us curate our books.
 We select each book you find here, in the library and the bookshop, based on what we understand you are looking for, and what might interest you.
 We read through catalogues, check the font size, think of readers we know, and books we know and set up a match!
 We are thrilled when authors visit, we are chuffed when they visit again (yup, we have some regulars y’know!), and we follow-up, argue, get tough with suppliers and always do our best to get your books to you.